coffee makers icon

 If you think you’ve seen this machine elsewhere, it’s because it looks suspiciously similar to the excellent Philips LatteGo range.
 But then, if you’re going to copy designs, copy good ones.

-This is a basic machine.
-There are no user profiles and no advanced setting adjustments although it does have the iced coffee function.
-But it’s ideal for people who want to push a button and get a good coffee without breaking the bank.
+But it’s ideal for everyday use, for people who want to push a button and get a good coffee without breaking the bank.
 That’s what makes it one of our favorite De’Longhi espresso machines.

 Reviewed: Best “Manual” DeLonghi Espresso Machines

-Just to be confusing, DeLonghi manual espresso machines are actually semi-automatic.
+Just to be confusing, DeLonghi manual espresso machines are not manual at all.
+Some are semi-automatic, and some are automatic.

-DeLonghi La Specialista Maestro – Best for Espresso Nerds
+DeLonghi La Specialista Maestro – Best for Espresso Quality

 Pros

-• Gives you control and a safety net
+• Gives you control whilst offering a safety net

 Cons

-• Can’t brew coffee and steam milk simultaneously
+• Can’t brew coffee and steam milk at the same time

 Average Rating